Gauravcg492/ProblemSolving/HackerRank/Interview_Prep/Warm-up/Counting_Valleys/README.md

 # Problem Statement
 Gary is an avid hiker.
 He tracks his hikes meticulously, paying close attention to small details like topography.
 During his last hike he took exactly  steps.
-For every step he took, he noted if it was an uphill, , or a downhill,  step.
-Gary's hikes start and end at sea level and each step up or down represents a  unit change in altitude.
+For every step he took, he noted if it was an uphill, ***U***, or a downhill, ***D*** step.
+Gary's hikes start and end at sea level and each step up or down represents a **1** unit change in altitude.
 We define the following terms:

 A mountain is a sequence of consecutive steps above sea level, starting with a step up from sea level and ending with a step down to sea level.
 A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
 Given Gary's sequence of up and down steps during his last hike, find and print the number of valleys he walked through.

-For example, if Gary's path is , he first enters a valley  units deep.
-Then he climbs out an up onto a mountain  units high.
+For example, if Gary's path is ***s=[DDUUUUDD]***, he first enters a valley **2** units deep.
+Then he climbs out an up onto a mountain **2** units high.
 Finally, he returns to sea level and ends his hike.

 ### Function Description